Oak Valley Community Bank Announces Commercial Banking Officer Hiring

-OAKDALE, Calif., April 17, 2025 (GLOBE NEWSWIRE) -- Oak Valley Community Bank, a wholly-owned subsidiary of Oak Valley Bancorp (NASDAQ: OVLY), announced that Emma Brandstad has joined the bank as a Commercial Banking Officer.
-She will be based in the Stockton Office located at 2935 West March Lane.
+OAKDALE, Calif., April 22, 2025 (GLOBE NEWSWIRE) -- Oak Valley Community Bank, a wholly-owned subsidiary of Oak Valley Bancorp (NASDAQ: OVLY), is pleased to announce that Mark Kisting has joined the organization as Vice President, Commercial Banking Officer.
+He is based in the Sacramento Office, located at 455 Capitol Mall.

-Brandstad has nearly three years of experience in commercial lending and portfolio lending.
-In her new role, she will focus on business development, managing loan portfolios, and fostering strong client relationships.

-Brandstad earned a bachelor’s degree in agriculture business from CSU Fresno, graduating Magna Cum Laude and holds a California Real Estate License.
-She is a member of Young Farmers and Ranchers.
-Outside of work, she is a Crossfit trainer at LindenFit, enjoys gardening, camping, wine tasting, and spending time with her family and dogs Lexy and Lucy.
+Kisting brings 18 years of commercial banking experience in the Sacramento region to his new role.
+In this position, Kisting will be responsible for commercial lending and business development across the Greater Sacramento area, helping local businesses access the financial solutions they need to grow and thrive.

-“We are excited to welcome Emma to Oak Valley,” stated Gary Stephens, Executive Vice President, Commercial Banking Group.
-“Her deep roots in Stockton and the surrounding communities, combined with her lending experience and relationship-focused approach, make her a valuable asset to our team.”
+“We are excited for Mark to join our commercial lending team,” said Gary Stephens, Executive Vice President, Commercial Banking Group.
+“With his deep industry experience and commitment to building strong client relationships, he will be a tremendous asset as we continue to grow and support the financial goals of our business clients.”

+Kisting holds a bachelor’s degree in English from the University of California, Los Angeles, and an MBA with a focus in Corporate Finance and Accounting from Southern Methodist University.
+He is also deeply engaged in the community, serving as a board member and incoming president of Davis Little League, as well as an active member of the Woodland Chamber of Commerce.

+Kisting lives in Woodland with his wife, Pamela, and their two sons.
+Outside of work, he enjoys coaching his sons’ baseball teams, cheering them on at baseball and soccer games, and spending quality time with family and friends.

 Oak Valley Bancorp operates Oak Valley Community Bank & their Eastern Sierra Community Bank division, through which it offers a variety of loan and deposit products to individuals and small businesses.
 They currently operate through 18 conveniently located branches: Oakdale, Turlock, Stockton, Patterson, Ripon, Escalon, Manteca, Tracy, Sacramento, Roseville, two branches in Sonora, three branches in Modesto, and three branches in their Eastern Sierra division, which includes Bridgeport, Mammoth Lakes, and Bishop.
 The company will open its 19th branch location in Lodi later this year.